maskedcoder/CartoonJS/README.markdown

 ## Example

-Here is an example .html file:
+Here is an example html file:

     <!DOCTYPE html>
     <html>